sagemath/trac_to_gh/Issue 6340.md

 # Issue 6340: var('x',ns=False)  -- should go boom but silently gives a new symbolic variable

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6340

 Original creator: was